haldai/paper-dl/README.md

 - Delete out-of-date or corrupt cache files

-If some proceeding is queried for the first time, it will take a few moment to cache the html files.
-If they are out-of-date due to the update on server or corrupted when downlod being interrupted, you can delete them by `-c` option:
+When you query some proceeding for the first time, it will take a few moment to cache the html files to speed up the subsequent queries.
+If these files are out-of-date due to the update on server or corrupted when downlod being interrupted, you can delete them by `-c` option:

 ```shell
 paper-dl -p proceeding [-v volume | -y year] -c
 ```

-If both volume and year not given, it will delete the index.html, otherwise the corresponding proceeding page will be removed.
+If volume and year are both not given, it will delete the index.html, otherwise the corresponding proceeding page will be removed.

 ## Examples